xxsc0529/genai-toolbox/README.md

 > MCP Toolbox for Databases is currently in beta, and may see breaking
 > changes until the first stable release (v1.0).

-MCP Toolbox for Databases is an open source MCP server for databases It was designed with enterprise-grade and production-quality in mind.
+MCP Toolbox for Databases is an open source MCP server for databases.
 It enables you to develop tools easier, faster, and more securely by handling the complexities such as connection pooling, authentication, and more.

 This README provides a brief overview.
 For comprehensive details, see the [full